 Content Area Test: Prior to Student Teaching Residency

 Each content area test consists of 125 multiple choice questions.

-You need to pass this test prior to residency (student teaching); students typically take it junior year.
+You need to pass this test prior to the Residency (student teaching); students typically take it junior year.

 Content tests include: elementary education, biology, chemistry, physics, mathematics, history, English, PE, music, art, Spanish, German, and French.

 Teacher Performance Assessment (edTPA): During Student Teaching Residency (September 2015 and later)

 The edTPA is a national assessment used in teacher education programs.